comses-education/github-starter-course/README.md

 Once you have chosen and downloaded a Netlogo model, save the file to your local Github repository branch that you created.

-As you have already learned in the initial tutorial videos, code should always have documentation.
-Therefore, you will need to add some documentation to accompany your Netlogo model.
+As you may have already learned in the [Good Practices for Scientific Software Training Module](https://www.comses.net/education/good-practices/), code should always have documentation.
+Let's add some documentation to accompany your Netlogo model.

 Copy information about the model to a plain text document.
 The information can be the description stored in the `Info` tab in the Netlogo model.
-Or, it can be the description that accompanied the model in its online archive.
+Or it can be the description that accompanied the model in its online archive.

 Use a text editor to create a file named `documentation.md` and paste the model description into it.